vsergeyev/django-visual/README.md

  * 'psycopg2' package installation may result in error.
 You may use 'psycopg2-binary' pre-built package as well
  * it may require to install postgresql to fix 'psycopg2' error

+Now it's time to start a server:

+    python  ./django_visual/manage.py runserver

+If all is fine Visual Django IDE will be accessible at 'http://127.0.0.1:8000/'

 ## Have a question?